-Learn everything you know about a mesh WiFi network
+Learn everything you need to know about a mesh WiFi network

 What is Mesh WiFi?

-Mesh system enables devices in your network to have faster speeds, greater coverage, and a more reliable connection.
+Mesh routers enable devices in your network to have faster speeds, greater coverage, and a more reliable connection.
 While traditional routers broadcast WiFi from a single point, mesh WiFi systems have multiple access points.